Exercise book: United States

 In the United States, exercise books used by writers and students are known as composition books.
+Although available in several colors, the original marbled black-and-white cover, with its generic label on the front, is the most common.
 Typically, they have dimensions of 9+3/4x7+1/2 in or 8+1/2x6+7/8 in and 20, 40, 80 or 100 sheets.

 Composition books can be ruled or graphed.

 The papers in a composition book often have the baseline and cap line printed in blue to aid writing, with a (sometimes red) vertical line for a margin on the left hand of every page.
 Traditionally, the inside back cover contains a table of the weights and measures of the English (imperial) system printed for reference; however, this feature has become less common in countries that have adopted the metric system.
 Sometimes a multiplication table, or grammar or punctuation tips, are also found on the inside back cover.
 The inside front cover typically has a place to put one's weekly class schedule.

 Composition books are traditionally bound through the fold—that is, the pages are folded, and stitched vertically along the fold.
 This allows to open them completely flat, simplifying writing on the left side, and also makes them significantly more durable than loose leaf pads or spiral notebooks.

 Exercise books with fewer sheets, such as Blue books, are used in many post-secondary schools during assessment tests.